State Variables and Constraints in Thermodynamics of Solids and Their Implications: Examples of thermodynamic coordinates

 \section{Examples of thermodynamic coordinates}

 We have seen that the FRE for solids is fully expressed in terms of the time-averaged positions of the atoms, $\left\{ \bar{\bf R}_{j} \right\}$.
 However, the idea is so novel that it is desirable to work out more specific examples of TCs in solids.
-For perfect and unstrained crystals, considerable economy is obtained in constructing a set of TCs by expressing $\mathbf X = (\mathbf{abc}; \{ \bar{\bf R}_{\nu}^{\kappa} \}_{\nu=1, \cdots s} )$, where $\mathbf{a},\mathbf{b},and \mathbf{c}$ are lattice vectors, $\mathbf{R}_{\nu}$ are the positions of the basis atoms in a cell, $s$ is the number of basis atoms, and $\kappa$ denotes atom species.
-Here, the convention that Greek subscripts refer to the index of the basis atoms, while Arabic subscripts to the index of all the atoms in any kind of solid, is employed.
-In the following, the quantities not of interest $(\mathbf{abc})$ (often $U$ too) are omitted from the coordinates.
+For perfect and unstrained crystals, considerable economy is obtained in constructing a set of TCs by expressing $\mathbf X = (\mathbf{abc}; \{ \bar{\bf R}_{\nu}^{\kappa} \}_{\nu=1, \cdots s} )$, where $\mathbf{a},\mathbf{b}$, and $\mathbf{c}$ are lattice vectors, $\mathbf{R}_{\nu}$ are the positions of the basis atoms in a cell, $s$ is the number of basis atoms, and $\kappa$ denotes atom species.
+Here, the convention that Greek subscripts refer to the index of the basis atoms, while Arabic subscripts to the index of all the atoms in a solid, is employed.
+In the following, $(\mathbf{abc})$ (often $U$ too) are not interested and hence omitted from the coordinates.
+Therefore, the dimension of the state space is $3 N_{\rm at}$.